Genghis Khan is believed to have had so many children that some 16 million men alive today are directly descended from the Mongol emperor.

 “The greatest joy for a man is to defeat his enemies, to drive them before him, to take from them all they possess, to see those they love in tears, to ride their horses, and to hold their wives and daughters in his arms,” proclaimed Khan.

-Over the next 20 years, Khan ruled most of modern-day Russia, China, Iraq, Korea, Eastern Europe and India.
+Over the next 20 years, this fearsome conqueror ruled most of modern-day Russia, China, Iraq, Korea, Eastern Europe and India.
 His slaughter of 40 million people saw humanity’s carbon footprint drop by 700 million tons.
 While Khan’s cause of death is still the subject of scholarly debate, his reproductive thirst was recently uncovered in-depth.

 How Many Children Did Genghis Khan Have?